DaktaDeo/multipass-docs/src/guide/introduction.md

 Multipass is a new Bussiness Intelligence App with a Twist. 😉

-Multipass takes the pain and hassle out of managing a small bussiness and can even be used to manage you association.
-It does not matter if you want to manage your own Team, have a full fledged Boat Price Calculator, organize a Soccer Tournament or just have a tool that handles your CRM data with flexibility - Multipass is the solution for you.
+Multipass takes the pain and hassle out of managing a small business and can even be used to manage you association.
+It does not matter if you want to manage your own Team, have a full-fledged Boat Price Calculator, organize a Soccer Tournament or just have a tool that handles your CRM data with flexibility—Multipass is the solution for you.

-After creating you Team you have instant access to all the available apps, including:
+After creating your Team, you have instant access to all the available apps, including:

 - [Calendar Events](apps/calendar-events/introduction)
 - [Contacts](apps/contacts/introduction)